moeiscool/ZoneMinder-MP4/README.md

 **These are just some reasons why Shinobi had to be born.** I couldn't wait any longer and the thought of donating to a team that ignores 4(+) year old issues seemed like a fools bet.

 # Take this into perspective
 Shinobi is a program that can do MP4 and WebM recording with MJPEG, JPEG, H264 Cameras and WebSocket streams.
-I compiled these features in less than 2 months.
-Alone.
-No funding.
+I compiled these features in less than 2 months. **Alone.
+No funding.**

-Zoneminder has +70 devs and gaining +$900/month in donations.. they couldn't even get MP4 recording done and its been 4 years since they started working on it.
+Zoneminder devs couldn't get MP4 recording into the master branch and its been 4 years since they started working on it.
+While **+70 devs** and gaining **+$1200/month** in donations.

-Yep.
-You decide what all that means and this is only the tip of the iceberg.
+**Yep.** You decide what all that means and *this is only the tip of the iceberg.*

 "*Sounds like a lot of complaining?
 Yah, I know.
 So I went and did something about it.*"